Large Language Models (LLM)

 Yes

-Most business applications, simple creation or regular Q&A
+Most business applications, simple creative tasks, or regular Q&A

 o3-mini-low